 Heather Hefner (formerly Wiley) joined the Liberty field hockey staff as an assistant coach on May 1, 2018.

-Wiley coached two All-American selections (Greta Nauck and Taylor Lister), the NFHCA Mid-Atlantic Player of the Year (Nauck), four Longstreth/NFHCA All-Region honorees and eight CAA All-Conference players.
-With Wiley on staff, Delaware ranked in the top 10 in nine NCAA statistical categories, including: scoring average, goals per game, goals-against-average, scoring margin, winning percentage, assists per game, points per game, save percentage and defensive saves.
+Hefner coached two All-American selections (Greta Nauck and Taylor Lister), the NFHCA Mid-Atlantic Player of the Year (Nauck), four Longstreth/NFHCA All-Region honorees and eight CAA All-Conference players.
+With Hefner on staff, Delaware ranked in the top 10 in nine NCAA statistical categories, including: scoring average, goals per game, goals-against-average, scoring margin, winning percentage, assists per game, points per game, save percentage and defensive saves.

 "Heather is an excellent addition to our staff.
 Her love for Jesus and collegiate playing experience under Jen Averill at Wake Forest has prepared her to thrive as a coach at Liberty," Parsley-Blocker said.
 "I could not be more excited to have such a passionate person as a part of my program.
 I know that she will be an immediate asset to our players both on and off the pitch.
 Heather will primarily work with our defensive unit and play a major role in recruiting and the spiritual development of our program."

-Wiley currently resides in Lynchburg, Va., and is engaged to Hunter Hefner.
-The couple will be getting married in June 2018.
+Hefner currently resides in Lynchburg, Va., and is married to Hunter Hefner.
+The couple was married in June 2018.